-Many of you wonder Indian meal plan is healthy or not?
-In this post I am sharing with you how can you eat healthy Indian food every day.
-Let’s see how to make everyday Indian meal plan healthy.
+Many of you wonder Indian meals are healthy or not?
+In this post I am sharing with you how can you eat healthy Indian food by following these simple steps and recipes every day.
+Let's see how to make everyday Indian meals healthy.

 Also, You can check out my Healthy Everyday Indian Meal Plans.

 Unfortunately, Indian foods tend to get a bad rep of being unhealthy.
-This impression about Indian foods exist is because most restaurants and takeaways tend to serve us with huge portions of greasy, fattening and calorie-dense meals.
+This impression about Indian foods exists because most restaurants and takeaways tend to serve us with huge portions of greasy, fattening and calorie-dense meals.

 What makes a food healthy or unhealthy really comes down to the preparation, cooking methods, ingredients used and portion size.
 You CAN enjoy healthy Indian food without sacrificing the flavors.